 Access to a quality education is an important right of all children.
 We further believe that an informed, involved public is necessary to strengthen California’s schools for the benefit of the state’s children, its civic life and its economy.

 EdSource works to engage Californians on key education challenges with the goal of enhancing learning success.
 It does so by providing timely, useful and accurate information to key education stakeholders and the larger public; advancing awareness of major education initiatives being implemented in California and nationally; and highlighting effective models and strategies intended to improve student outcomes, as well as identifying areas that are in need of repair or reform.

 Over a period of more than four decades, EdSource has established its reputation as a highly respected source of education information, research and analysis.
 It has emerged as the pre-eminent multimedia education news organization in California, home to the nation’s largest and most diverse public education system.

-Since its founding in 1977, EdSource has broadened its focus to include a broad range of education reforms, including charter schools, school accountability, STEM education, teacher evaluation and obstacles students face in the math pipeline from pre-kindergarten to college.
+Since its founding in 1977, EdSource has broadened its focus to include a broad range of education reforms, including early education and preschools, charter schools, school accountability, STEM education, teacher evaluation and obstacles students face in the math pipeline from pre-kindergarten to college.
 In 2012, it launched its journalism and communications arms, EdSource Today, which now comprises the largest education reporting staff of any newsroom in the state.

 The expertise of EdSource’s staff of reporters, engagement managers and data experts is strengthened by a statewide Board of Directors made up of distinguished leaders from diverse education constituencies.

 EdSource’s programs and services include the following: